Keto Beginner Grocery List

 When I coach patients on what type of fat to buy, I encourage them to find foods they like.
 I spend a great deal of time reassuring patients that the enemy does not lurk in saturated animal fats.
 Save the bacon fat to fry up your broccoli.
 YUM!
 When shopping, add these oils to your cart:

-- MCT Oil in Liquid or Powder form (Be sure it says C8:C10)
+- MCT Oil in Liquid or Powder form (Be sure it says C8:C10) Here is a brand that I like: (affiliate link)

 - Coconut Oil